 Laura Beth Richardson is affiliated with a non-denominational Christian church and engaged in theological studies at Emmanuel Christian Seminary, in Elizabethton, Tennessee.
 She earned a bachelor of arts degree from Milligan College (Tennessee), and a master of arts in early childhood education from Towson University (Maryland).
 She has taught special education, and is now in her second unit of CPE.

 Rabbi Daniel Rosenfelt is with Suburban Orthodox Congregation Toras Chaim in Pikesville, Maryland.
 He received a bachelors degree in Talmudic Law from Ner Israel Rabbinical College, and earned the master of arts degree in spiritual and pastoral care at the Loyola University Maryland.
 Before enrolling in CPE, Daniel fulfilled a graduate internship through Greater Baltimore Medical Center's Spiritual Support Services.

 Paula S. Thistle is rostered as an Associate in Ministry in the Evangelical Lutheran Church in America, and is engaged in her first unit of CPE.
 She earned the bachelor of business administration degree from Averett University in Danville, Virginia, and is presently pursuing the master of divinity from Lutheran Theological Seminary in Gettysburg, Pennsylvania.

-Yitzhak Turk, M.Ed., holds a bachelor degree in Talmudic Law from Ner Israel Rabbinical College in Baltimore, where he has studied for the last nine years.
+Yitzhak Turk holds a bachelors degree in Talmudic Law from Ner Israel Rabbinical College in Baltimore, where he has studied for the last nine years.
 For a year he studied Talmud in Israel and completed a masters of education at Loyola University (Chicago, Illinois).
-He is preparing for rabbinic ordination in Baltimore while completing his second unit of CPE.
+He is preparing for rabbinic ordination in Baltimore while completing his third CPE unit.